fede-rodes/meteor-apollo-starter-kit/README.md

 - https://developers.google.com/web/tools/chrome-devtools/remote-debugging/?hl=en

 ### TODO LIST
-- app shell architecture
+- app shell architecture:
-- off line mode with apollo
+ - put menu btn on the right-side
+ - do not render menu button but in the home page (logged in routes)
+ - define Menu and/or Header component(s)
+- send verification email: use defer (pass it as a parameter)
 - fix facebook config
 - replace sw scripts with [sw-precache](https://github.com/GoogleChromeLabs/sw-precache) + [sw-toolbox](https://github.com/GoogleChromeLabs/sw-toolbox) or [workbox](https://github.com/GoogleChrome/workbox)

 - tests for sw
 - code-splitting
-- keep track of visited routes in order to send the user back to the initial page.
-Additionally, add initial page to the account verification link in order to take the user back to the initial page after email account is verified.
+- keep track of visited routes in order to send the user back to the last (not auth) visited page.
+Additionally, add last visited page to the account verification link in order to take the user back to the initial page after email account is verified.

  https://github.com/meteor/meteor/blob/devel/packages/server-render/README.md#usage